Ari-Smith-Research/Ari-Smith-Research.github.io/upcoming.md

 November 19, 7PM.
 Communication Madison, with Quality Time (Ari Smith & Carson Borbely)

+December 1 or 2.
+Somewhere in Urbana IL (maybe the Herbert Brun House?), premiere of *Coffee Grinder for T-Bone Slim*, performed by Joe Connor and Greg Riss.

 February 10, 7PM.
 Slowpoke Cabaret, with the Feestet

 February 23, 4-6PM.
 Memorial Union Rathskellar, with the Feestet